-Changes in the global supply chain have been ongoing over previous weeks, months and years, but be alert to swings in your consumer demand and transportation needs this upcoming peak season.
+Changes in the global supply chain have been ongoing over previous weeks, months and years, but be alert to swings in your consumer demand and transportation needs this peak season.
 It will be different.
-You will need to be vigilant and prepared to act.
+Shippers need to be vigilant and prepared to act.

-You should monitor your own demands, as you will need to be on top of your own business needs and capacities going into this tendering season.
+Monitor your own demands, as you will need to be on top of your own business needs and capacities going into this tender season.

-You should also be aware that knowing more about your own business gives you the advantage of positioning yourself as a preferred customer for carriers.
+Knowing more about your own business also gives you the advantage of positioning yourself as a preferred customer for carriers.